Contents

 Log into your account on your internet service provider’s website or ring them to see if you’ve got a monthly limit.

 If none of the above works, it could be that your internet service provider isn’t providing as much speed as you should be getting.
-This could be for any number of reasons.
+This could be for a number of reasons.

-Commonly, people experience super-slow speeds at night, when everyone in the neighbourhood is online.
+Commonly, people experience super-slow speeds in the evening, when everyone in the neighbourhood is online.
 This happens because the ISP isn’t providing enough bandwidth for everybody to use at the same time.

 They may say that other factors could be causing the problem, like poor WiFi signal.
-But if you’ve already tried our methods to solve common internet speed issues (like switching to Ethernet), the problem is likely to be something else.
+But if you’ve already tried our methods to solve common internet speed issues (like testing using an Ethernet cable), the issue is likely to be something on your broadband provider’s end.

 If your provider makes excuses or simply won’t give you what you’re paying for, you can lodge an official complaint with their complaints department.
 If this still doesn’t work, you can escalate the issue.
 Ofcom has a handy guide explaining what you should do in this situation.